Historical Football Data via API — 2026 Guide

 Match data is finalized within 1-2 hours of full time and generally does not change after that.
 In rare cases - such as an administrative decision reversing a result - historical records may be updated.
 For the vast majority of analysis use cases, you can treat downloaded historical data as stable and immutable.

-TheStatsAPI offers a 7-day free trial on all plans, giving full access to all 1,196 competitions and 84,000+ players - making it the best way to evaluate a premium football API before committing.
+TheStatsAPI offers a 7-day free trial on all plans, giving full access to every endpoint, 80 competitions out of the box (with up to 1,196 available on request), and 84,000+ players - making it the best way to evaluate a premium football API before committing.
 Start your trial at thestatsapi.com and begin building your historical football dataset today.

 Ready to Power Your Sports App?